loperntu/ladsbook/solution.md

 Probability Distribution
 1. Randomly generate more than 100 data points for the normal distribution with μ=0 and σ=1, e.g. rnorm(n=100)

-  a.
-How many data points are less than 0, 1, 2 and 3 respectively?
+  1. How many data points are less than 0, 1, 2 and 3 respectively?
 And the corresponding percentages?
-  b.
-Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%
+  2. Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%
-  c.
-Calculate the mean for all data points.
+  3. Calculate the mean for all data points.

 2. Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85% in normal distribution with μ=0 and σ=1 (Hint: qnorm(p))